AlaskaAirlines/WC-Generator/docs/auroLabsMinors.md

 # The farm team

-Welcome to Auro Labs!
-If you have come this far, you must be interested in learning how to build a new custom element in Auro Labs!
+Welcome to auroLabs!
+If you have come this far, you must be interested in learning how to build a new custom element in auroLabs!

-When building a new custom element  in Auro Labs it is highly recommended that you start with the [WC-Generator](https://auro.alaskaair.com/getting-started/developers/generator/install) as this comes packed with all of Auro's vetted best practices and baked in dependencies that will make your transition to the majors a breeze.
+When building a new custom element  in auroLabs it is highly recommended that you start with the [WC-Generator](https://auro.alaskaair.com/getting-started/developers/generator/install) as this comes packed with all of Auro's vetted best practices and baked in dependencies that will make your transition to the majors a breeze.

 Once the generator is [installed](https://auro.alaskaair.com/getting-started/developers/generator/install), please use the following execution template fo your new project.